PDXostc/rvi_v2x_firmware/README.md

 Primary contact: [rstreif@partner.jaguarlandrover.com](rstreif@partner.jaguarlandrover.com)

-Primary Development by Jesse Banks - jese@jopeldesigns.com.
+Primary Development by Jesse Banks - [jesse@jopeldesigns.com](jesse@jopeldesigns.com).

 Other Contributions from UCSD ECE191 Students Jaguar Land Rover OSTC - Portland, Oregon 2015-2016.

 Additional development and 0.2.0 release by Steve Miller - [stevemillercode@gmail.com](stevemillercode@gmail.com)

+Additional development and 0.3.0-0.3.1 release by Jesse Banks and Lilli Szafranski - [lilli@daoofdev.com](lilli@daoofdev.com)

 __Contributions and feedback are most welcome!__
 Please use the Github [issue tracking system](https://github.com/PDXostc/rvi_v2x_firmware/issues) for bugs and suggestions.
 Please feel free to fork this repo and send a merge request if you'd like to make an improvement or fix.